Fixed stars: Estimated radius

+In other cultures

 In Nordic mythology

 The attempts to explain the universe stem from observations of the objects found in the sky.
 Different cultures historically have various stories to provide an answer to the questions of what they are seeing.
 Norse mythology originates from northern Europe, around the geographical location of modern-day region of Scandinavia and northern Germany.
 The Norse mythology consists of tales and myths derived from Old Norse, which was a Northern German language from the Middle Ages.
 There is a series of manuscript texts written in Old Norse which contain a collection of [35] poems written from oral tradition.
 Among historians there seems to be speculation of the specific dates of the poems written, however, the estimated record of the texts is around the beginning of the thirteenth century.
 Although the oral tradition of passing down tales existed long before the advent of text manuscripts and print versions.

 Among surviving texts there is mention of the mythological god, Odin.
 Scholars have recounted the tale of the Αesir Gods creation myth which includes the idea of fixed stars found within the teleology of the tale.
 Padaric Colum has written a book, The Children of Odin, which in much detail reiterates the story of how the Aesir gods brought the giant named Ymir to his demise and created the world from his body, affixing sparks from the fiery Muspelheim, or the fixed stars, to the dome of the sky, which was the skull of Ymir.
 The Norse creation myth is one of several cases which treated stars as being fixed to a sphere beyond the earth.
 Later scientific literature shows astronomical thought which kept a version of this idea until the seventeenth century.